 Finally, wealthy interior cities may have attempted to construct a trace italienne to assure their own security rather than contribute resources to border cities.
 Cities in a defensive league sometimes withheld their financial contributions to collective security in order to prioritize their own defense.
 The severity of the security threat from gunpowder meant that the stakes for cities were very high, which exacerbated the commitment problems.
-A strong national state solved the commitment problems by forcing individual cities to make sacrifices in order to provide stronger security for all.7 medieval period, but they ultimately fell prey to the kinds of problems we describe above.
+A strong national state solved the commitment problems by forcing individual cities to make sacrifices in order to provide stronger security for all.8

+To see the benefits of centralized states in action, consider a possible alternative costsmoothing mechanism that failed to adequately address the security crisis in early modern Europe: the defensive league of cities.
+These leagues were common in Europe during the medieval period, but they ultimately fell prey to the kinds of problems we describe above.
 For instance, in the late 1300s, the cities of the Hanseatic League successfully waged war on the Kingdom of Denmark and seized Danish territory in Sweden.
 However, the League eventually relinquished the territory due to internal disagreements over which members should bear the cost of maintaining its security; no cities were willing to bear the cost on their own to the benefit of free-riders (Postel 1996).
 The Dutch Republic, a hybrid polity that combined aspects of a centralized state and independent city-states, faced serious problems balancing the security objectives of its constituent cities.
-The city of Delft prevented its rival, the Hague, from fortifying because of the threat the Hague would pose to other members if it became too powerful.
+The city of Delft opposed the fortification of its rival, the Hague, because of the threat the Hague would pose to other members if it became too secure.
 Then, when the Dutch Republic was threatened by Spain, Delft suggested that the unfortified Hague should be burned down to prevent a Spanish occupation (Hart 1989).
 The Swiss Confederacy fell prey to a coordination failure on an even greater scale in 1529 and 1531, when Protestant and Catholic members of the alliance waged war on one another in sectarian conflict (Greengrass and Gordon 2002).
 A strong state that could successfully monopolize violence and extract and allocate resources for defense of its territory could avoid all of these pitfalls.